wezm/rsspls/README.md

 ### Configuration

-Unless specfifed via the `--config` command line option `rsspls` reads its configuration from `$XDG_CONFIG_HOME/rsspls/feeds.toml`.
+Unless specified via the `--config` command line option `rsspls` reads its configuration from `$XDG_CONFIG_HOME/rsspls/feeds.toml`.
 If `XDG_CONFIG_HOME` is unset it defaults to `~/.config/rsspls/feeds.toml`.
 The configuration file is in [TOML][toml] format.